FarhanFDK/Simple-WebSite-backend/README.md

 # Simple-WebSite-backend
-This is a template for backend of a website.You can use it for free!
+This is a template for PWA.It includes necessary items for PWA.